HomePage > Blog > Knowledge Base > How to Remove Solder: A Guide to Desoldering Techniques

 2. Pump Method

 The desoldering procedure involves a specific solder sucker or pump to remove the small melted portions.
 Manual vacuum suction probes are also very effective.
 It is a process that requires no soldering iron.
+So, here are the steps for this method:

 3. Iron Method